PRS Landlord (non-business) Covid19 Loan Support

 The interest free loan is available for PRS landlords who:

-- have 5 or less properties available for rent
+- have 5 or fewer properties available for rent

 - properties available for rent are classed as being within the private rented sector (as per the terms of the 2006 Housing Scotland Act)